Locked Out of PayPal? A Calm Guide to Getting Paid as a Freelancer (2026)

 Trying to "pre-explain" your business to PayPal.
 Once flagged, additional unsolicited context tends not to help.
 Reply only to specific questions.

-Waiting passively for resolution.
+Just sitting and waiting for resolution.
 Set the new rail up while the review is happening.
 Don't lose this week of revenue waiting for PayPal to decide.

 What to Tell Your Clients (Exact Wording)

-The communication around a freeze matters more than people realize.
+The communication around a review matters more than people realize.
 Done well, it preserves your client relationships and signals professionalism.
 Done poorly, it makes you look unstable and invites worried follow-up questions you don't have time for.

 A template that works: